0xCUB3/Modified-Dots-and-Boxes/README.md

 For more complicated hanging tree revelations, please see [hanging_trees.md](https://github.com/0xCUB3/Modified-Dots-and-Boxes/blob/main/hanging_trees.md)

+### Petersen graph
+The Petersen graph is a common graph used to prove or disprove a lot of graph theory-related theorems.
+Player 1 wins on Petersen with a score of (9 - 1) (Proof TBD).

 ## How to Play

 1. Enter the desired number of spokes at the start screen.